bunkerity/bunkerweb/docs/web-ui.md

     * replace `10.20.30.0/24` with the same network address used for the `bw-universe` network
     * the `bunkerweb.INSTANCE` label is mandatory

-    The Autoconf and web UI will need to access the Docker API in order to get metadata about the running containers.
+    Swarm, the Scheduler and the web UI will need to access the Docker API in order to get metadata about the running containers.
 It can be done easily by mounting the **docker.sock** file into the container.
 But there is a security risk : if the web UI is exploited, all your container(s) and the host will be impacted because, at the moment, Docker doesn't provide any restriction feature.
 We highly recommend using something like a [docker socket proxy](https://github.com/Tecnativa/docker-socket-proxy) to mitigate that risk (only a subset of read-only API endpoints will be available to the web UI container).

     To connect the docker socket proxy and the web UI, you will need another network :
     ```shell